 One of the hardest things to recreate in a remote environment is the type of interaction we take for granted in the classroom.
 But fear not, it can be done!

 If you'll be teaching synchronously via Zoom, it's likely that many of the activities you do to create engagement in the classroom will translate to the virtual environment.
-We particularly recommend the use of Breakout Rooms to create small-group interactions which can then be shared out with the whole group.
+We particularly recommend the use of Breakout Rooms to create small-group interactions which can then be shared with the whole group.

 The traditional written discussion forum can also be extremely useful and versatile.
 To get the most out of written discussion forums, it might be helpful to break students into smaller groups.